f4exb/sdrangel/plugins/channeltx/modchirpchat/readme.md

 In practice it is difficult on the Rx side to make correct decodes if only one FFT bin is used to code one symbol (DE=0).
 It is therefore recommended to use a factor of 1 or more.

-<h3>7: Sync word</h3>

-This is a LoRa specific feature and is the sync word (byte) to transmit entered as a 2 nibble hexadecimal number.

 <h3>8: Number of preamble chirps</h3>

 This is the number of preamble chirps to transmit that are used for the Rx to synchronize.
 The LoRa standard specifies it can be between 2 and 65535.
 Here it is limited to the 4 to 20 range that corresponds to realistic values.
 The RN2483 uses 6 preamble chirps.
 You may use 12 preamble chirps or more to facilitate signal acquisition with poor SNR on the Rx side.